TERMS AND CONDITIONS

 - Accepted videos will be displayed on ESCRS On Demand during and after the Congress.

 - There are 3 categories of video presentation:

 Both an Abstract and a Video must be submitted in order for an entry to be

 considered by the judges.
-The Video Awards will take place on Sunday 4 October 2020.
+The Video Awards will take place during the Congress in August.